 Kanika Dabra graduated from our MBA program in 2021 and today she is working with London-based Music Brand Communication (MBC), which curates artisanal playlists for luxury brands.
-Here she offers her thoughts on why music curation can be a vital element to luxury hospitality experiences.
+Here she offers her thoughts on why music curation can be a vital element of luxury hospitality experiences.

 Most successful luxury hotel brands have two things in common.
 One, they are more than ‘just’ a hotel; and two, all their design strategies are meticulously considered.